Our vision

 Today, Cambridge is Europe's largest technology cluster.
 Around 61,000 people are employed by the more than 5,000 knowledge-intensive firms in the area.
 These firms have combined annual revenue of over £15.5 billion.

-The Greater Cambridge economy, therefore, has a need for skills in areas such as professional science, biomedical science, clean technology, technology and advanced manufacturing.
+The Greater Cambridge economy has a need for skills in areas such as professional science, biomedical science, clean technology, technology and advanced manufacturing.
 These are often referred to as STEM (science, technology, engineering and mathematics) subjects.

 STEM skills not only open doors to numerous fields of work - they pay more than the average salary.
 Geographical areas with higher-level STEM skills are also more likely to have experienced recent economic growth.

-GCP would like to encourage more young people to take up the opportunities of working in these subjects.
-We are doing this by offering them the training and skills necessary to succeed; helping every person in the Greater Cambridge area to move into a rewarding and successful career.
+We'd like to encourage more young people to take up the opportunities of working in these subjects, so we're offering training and skills opportunities to succeed.